 - Qualifying meetings should identify a need in the specific area of services to be promoted.
 Other requirements that we also offer would not be qualifying meetings

-As you can appreciate, that’s very targeted (I’ve removed the details for the purposes of this blog) and a challenging brief.
-It also means that it will require more time and effort to achieve the objectives.
-There is a world of difference between a chat with a ‘champion’ or influencer within a large organization that is a priority business target but that doesn’t have an immediate requirement and a face-to-face meeting with someone senior enough to write the cheque who is ready to buy.
+As you can appreciate, that’s a very targeted and a challenging brief.
+It also means that the exercise requires more time and effort to achieve the objectives.
+There is a world of difference between a chat with a ‘champion’ or influencer within a large organization that is a priority business target, but that doesn’t have an immediate requirement, and a face-to-face meeting with someone senior enough to write the cheque and who is ready to buy.

 In our opinion, telemarketing lead generation is a process in itself and part of the marketing process.
 It should be considered from a holistic point of view.
-Customers rarely go from NO to YES in a single call and it’s equally unusual to simply identify a list of all potential customers that are ready to commission projects whatever the field.
+Customers rarely go from NO to YES in a single call.
+Equally, it’s unusual to simply identify a list of all potential customers that are ready to commission projects whatever the field.
 Typically, prospects require some warming up.
 We might get lucky with the right timing.
 And, it may be that a good caller can stimulate an interest that was latent.
 But normally, a combination of calls and other marketing over time achieves the best outcomes.

 Perhaps a range of outbound direct marketing including mailers, emails, invitations to events, a webinar coupled with a call, or a series of calls will do the job.
 In addition, inbound marketing supports lead generation goals.
 Content, in the form of videos, blogs, white papers and the like can enhance brand awareness, perception, and brand credibility for the time when the shortlisting process begins.
 A strong social presence adds to brand credibility and awareness.